Fractional conformal Laplacians and fractional Yamabe problems: The -Yamabe problem

 \begin{thm} Suppose that $(X^{n+1}, \ g^+)$ is an asymptotically hyperbolic manifold.
 For each $\gamma\in (0, 1)$ there is a smooth, positive first eigenfunction for $P_\gamma^{\hat h}$ and the first eigenspace is of dimension one, provided $H=0$ when $\gamma\in (\frac 12, 1)$. \end{thm}

 \begin{proof} We use the variational characterization \eqref{e-quotient} of the first eigenvalue.
 We first observe that one may always assume there is a nonnegative minimizer for \eqref{e-quotient}.
-Then regularity and maximum principle in Section 3 assure such first eigenfunction is smooth and positive.
+Then regularity and the maximum principle in Section 3 insure that such a first eigenfunction is smooth and positive.
 To show that the first eigenspace is of dimension 1, we suppose that $\phi$ and $\psi$ are positive first eigenfunctions for $P_\gamma^{\hat h}$.
 Then